pingcap/docs/migrate-from-mariadb.md

 ## Replicate data

-This method assumes you would setup replication, then stop yor application and wait for the replication to catch-up and then re-configure your application to use TiDB.
+This method assumes you would setup replication, then stop your application and wait for the replication to catch-up and then re-configure your application to use TiDB.

 It is strongly recommended to first test your application before doing this migration in production.